Claveria, Misamis Oriental

-Claveria, officially the Municipality of Claveria (Lungsod sa Claveria; Bayan ng Claveria), is a 1st class municipality in the province of Misamis Oriental, Philippines.
+Claveria, officially the Municipality of Claveria (Lungsod sa Claveria; Bayan ng Claveria), is a municipality in the province of Misamis Oriental, Philippines.
 According to the 2020 census, it has a population of 52,478 people.

-It is the only landlocked municipality of Misamis Oriental.
-It is also the largest in terms of land area in the province.
+It is the only landlocked municipality of Misamis Oriental as well as the largest in terms of land area in the province.

 History

 The town was once named Tikala, a native term for “wonder”.
 Tikala was once ruled by Datu Manlumupog, a warrior of the native aborigines known as the “Higaunons”, meaning people of the land.
 The Higaunons observed simple living but with high regard to nature.
 For them, the vast and rich environment they have means life to them and this is manifested by their unique datu system, e.g., Datu for Agriculture – Igbabasuk; Datu for Hunting – Panumanud; Datu for water respect – Bulalakaw, etc.

 Despite the simple way of life, they were kept united by their Sacred Code named as Bungkatel Ha Bulawan, which under its teaching, land is a gift from the supreme creator for all men, the Magbabaya.
 Land is life, thus, must be taken care of under the stewardship of the great, great-great ancestors whose spirits continue to keep watching over it so it could be used for generation to generation.

-In 1912, a Spanish Jesuit Missionary and the curate of Jasaan named Fr.
+In 1912, a Spanish Jesuit missionary and the curate of Jasaan named Fr.
 Juan Yras came over the place and renamed Tikala to Claveria in honor of the Spanish Governor-General of the Philippines Don Narciso Claveria y Zaldua.

 Politically, Claveria was under the Municipal District of the province of Bukidnon.
-Upon the passage of an Act No. 2968, otherwise known as the Artadi Law, Claveria was separated from Bukidnon and was ceded to the province of Misamis Oriental on February 21, 1921, under the administrative control of the Municipal District of Balingasag (MPDC LGU Claveria).
+Upon the passage of an Act No. 2968, otherwise known as the Artadi Law, it was separated from Bukidnon and was ceded to the province of Misamis Oriental on February 21, 1921, under the administrative control of the Municipal District of Balingasag (MPDC LGU Claveria).

 Claveria attained its stature as an independent municipality of the province of Misamis Oriental on July 22, 1950, by virtue of the Executive Order (E.O.)
 No. 334 issued by then President Elpidio Quirino.

+On February 2, 1998, Cebu Pacific Flight 387 crashed on the slopes of Mount Sumagaya, a 2,248-meter mountain under the jurisdiction of Claveria.
+All 104 people aboard the plane were killed.